kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-02-understanding-scope-in-javascript.md

 You have 30 seconds to guess.

-OK, your 30 seconds are over, are they?!
+OK, your 30 seconds are up!
 You are completely wrong, if your guess was following:

 <pre><code class="javascript">
 // Parent